yayunaton/Team-4.3/Grader-README.txt

   actually, through the "Large and Complicated" test cases we wrote that we ourselves didn't know what we were testing - they were just large and complicated, so that many well-hidden bugs could be triggered out.
-Given all these, we think our project is heavily algo-based and test-dependent
+Given all these, we think our project is heavily algo-based and test-dependent.
+Hence, the division of LOC between files may seem disproportionate, but we hope you can consider that reasonable.